richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeploymentAutomation.md

 -----

 ## Exercise 2: QA Deployment...
 WORK-IN-PROGRESS!!!
-In this exercise, we will create and test a minimum viable pipeline to demonstrate basic functionality.
+In this exercise, we will update the pipeline to ensure that the QA branch is always up-to-date with the PROD branch, and that any changes in the DEV branch are proposed to be merged into the QA branch via a pull request.
+This will help maintain a consistent and controlled flow of changes through the different environments.

 ### Step 1: Update Pipeline